luau-lang/rfcs/docs/amended-require-resolution.md

 ## Motivation

-As we prepare to build an official Luau package management system, we need unambiguous alias functionality.

 In an [old RFC for require-by-string](https://github.com/luau-lang/luau/pull/969), we removed the `@` prefix from aliases altogether and opted for the following design: the path `require("my/module")` is resolved by first checking if `my` is an alias defined in a `.luaurc` file.
 If so, we perform a string substitution on `my`.